 We strive to provide non-biased, third-party information for the public, regulators and stakeholders to make informed decisions.
 These groups can be assured that the information provided is relevant and reliable, and is based on scientific method and rigour.
 We endeavour to provide information that is clear and uncomplicated so that all stakeholders and beneficiaries of the resources have a transparent and unbiased understanding of the facts.

-We maintain our quality of lab services in part through ISO/IEC 17025 2017 accreditation (as approved on October 24, 2019 by the Canadian Association for Laboratory Accreditation) with screening for ISAV, IHNV, VHSV and PRV currently on our scope of accreditation and the addition of Renibacterium salmoninarum and IPNV screening expected in September 2020.
+We maintain our quality of lab services in part through ISO/IEC 17025 2017 accreditation (as approved on October 24, 2019 and revised on November 3, 2020 by the Canadian Association for Laboratory Accreditation) with screening for IHNV, IPNV, ISAV, PRV, R. sal and VHSV currently on our scope of accreditation.
 We practice proficiency through exchange of materials for testing between labs and adhere to international laboratory standards.
 We are recognized by the Canadian Food Inspection Agency (CFIA) as a Level 2 (AQC2) Aquatics Containment Facility and certified for Domestic Animal Movements between the three coasts of Canada.
 BC CAHS is authorized by the US Fish and Wildlife Service for Title 50 (pathogen control for exports).
 All diagnostic and investigative work is controlled by Standard Operating Procedures.